Simhyeon/gdmarp/README.md

 ### Installation

 Any linux distributions will work out of the box if dependencies are all properly installed.
 MacOs is not so sure because this script expects to use GNU version utilites.
-Windows can work with WSL(Window Subsystem Linux) without problems.
+Windows can work with WSL(Window Subsystem Linux) without problems however it is somewhat hassel to be frankly speaking.

 Simply clone or download whole repository and symlink binary file 'gdmarp' into your binary path.